 - Q Can dizziness be a sign of heart disease?

-- Q What are some signs of heart disease in women?
+- Q What are the symptoms of bradycardia (slow heart rate)?

-- Q What symptoms could my child have from Kawasaki’s syndrome?
+- Q What are the symptoms of Brugada syndrome?